MariyamShakoor/data-analyst-mariyam/Project 4/Readme.md

 ## Design:

  ![Preview](images/design.png)

- This design is from draw.io
+  - This image is generated from draw.io
 ---

 ## Methodology: